-RCN member Lorraine Tymon helped to deliver a community event in partnership with Dying Matters to raise awareness about the importance of planning for advance care and end of life.
+RCN member Lorraine Tymon helped to deliver a community event in partnership with Dying Matters, to raise awareness about the importance of planning for advance care and end of life.

 Without nurses, midwives and health care assistants, would healthcare survive?
 Given the terrifying future projection of 410,000 nurse vacancies in the UK without urgent investment, we may be seen as simply ‘numbers’ like rows of identical paper chain doll workers.

 Dementia Clinical Nurse Specialist Caroline Ashton-Gough talks about her experience as a Delirium Champion

 Dementia and Delirium Nurse Lauren Daughtrey talks about her experience as a Delirium Champion